Undergraduate Certificate in Spanish Language Advanced-Level Proficiency

 Important Certificate Completion Dates Spring 2023

-January 17 - February 17: Eligible students may submit a Critical Reflection Essay (CRE) and complete self-assessments.
+- September 5 - 29: Eligible students may complete self-assessments and submit a Critical Reflection Essay (CRE).
 Students who have passed the CRE in a previous semester may pre-register for the ACTFL tests.

-April 7: ACTFL testing date for speaking, reading, listening AND writing, in-person*
+- November 10: ACTFL testing date for speaking, reading, listening and writing, in-person*

 *Test delivery and schedule is subject to change